Ang mga Kaibigan ni Mama Susan: Reception

 Some reviews of the book say that the pace is monotonous; however, it does pick up in the end and cryptic Latin messages embedded in Galo's journal entries add a sense of mystery to the story.

 It has become a best seller, ranking first at most book stores in the Philippines.

 Film adaptation

-A possible film adaptation of the book has been teased on Bob Ong's Facebook page in March 2016.
-On February 6, 2020, it was announced that the book will finally be adapted into film, starring Joshua Garcia as Galo which will be directed by Chito S. Roño and will be co-produced by Black Sheep Productions and Regal Entertainment.
+A possible film adaptation of the book had been teased on Bob Ong's Facebook page in March 2016.
+On February 6, 2020, it was announced that the book will finally be adapted into film, starring Joshua Garcia as Galo, which will be directed by Chito S. Roño and will be co-produced by Black Sheep Productions and Regal Entertainment.

+It was released on May 18, 2023 on Amazon Prime Video.